manimkn89/Protein-Sequence-Analysis/README.md

 5. Load pattern option in the output window is used to store the secondary structural patterns into mysql database.

 [In this tool the username and password for connecting with mysql database is mentioned below

 Username: root

+Password: root
-Password: root.
-If the user has to change the login details, please update the information’s in the MysqlConnect.Java file.
+If the user has to change the login details, please update the information’s in the MysqlConnect.Java file].